ClaireBCodes/memoryGame/Memory/README.md

 - sometimes a tile will stay flipped, but not be matched, and not count towards the next pair flipped
 - tiles and board resize their area when different match options are selected
 - gameboard area should not resize depending on the text lengths in the options menu!
+- currently match is checked and style changed before flip animation has finished

 Gameplay